Television rentals are provided by Hospitality Network.

 If you require the use of a fax machine during your stay, call the Information Desk at ext.
 2118 for assistance.
 A minimal cash charge for sending and receiving faxes will apply.
 Only faxes to North American destinations can be sent from the Hospital.

 The Hospital prohibits patients from bringing electrical equipment, such as fans and radios, into the Hospital.
-In special circumstances, electrical equipment which is approved by the Canadian Standards Association, and has been inspected by the Physical Facilities Department, will be allowed.
-Advise your nurse of any electrical equipment you have with you and she/he will contact the Physical Facilities Department to determine if the item is suitable.
+In special circumstances, electrical equipment which is approved by the Canadian Standards Association, and has been inspected by Facility Operations staff, will be allowed.
+Pleae advise your nurse of any electrical equipment you have with you and she/he will contact the Facilitiy Operations Department to determine if the item is suitable.

-An automated bank machine is located close to the entrance doors of the East Building, near the Hospital's Marketeria, and on Level 1 of the Medical Arts Building.
+Automated bank machines are located close to the East Main entrance, near the Hospital's Aquene Cafe, and on Level 1 of the Medical Arts Building.

 For more information on a Smoke-Free Southlake, please click here